IntellectualSites/documentation/plotsquared/commands.md

 ### INBOX

-List the comments for a plot / delete a message or clear the list
+List the comments for a plot / delete a message or clear the comment list.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**